-Figure 1: Front-Crash ULSAB Car Body, Side View and Top View By using correlation analysis and evaluation of the coefficients of determination, the reasons for the scatter of the result variables were investigated.
-While high measures of determination larger than 90% were calculated for some evaluation parameters, like for the maximum force in the crash box, the measures of determination of the front wall intrusion considering linear and quadratic correlations were small, lying in the range of 50% (figure 3, left).
-This leads to the question, whether the high proportion of inexplicable intrusion is caused by nonlinearity or if it is caused by numerical noise.
+Figure 1: Front-Crash ULSAB Car Body, Side View and Top View

+By using correlation analysis and evaluation of the coefficients of determination, the reasons for the scatter of the result variables were investigated.
+While high measures of determination of > 90% were calculated for some evaluation parameters, like for the maximum force in the crash box, the measures of determination of the front wall intrusion considering linear and quadratic correlations were small, lying in the rang of about 50% to 60% (figure 3, left).
+This leads to the question whether the high proportion of inexplicable intrusion is caused by non-linearity of the crash analysis or if it is caused by numerical problems.

-Figure 2: Histogram of the Intrusion at Node 1114, left: 84 Scattering Inputs, right: 15 Scattering Inputs ANSYS Conference & 25th CADFEM Users' Meeting 2007 November 21-23, 2007 Congress Center Dresden, Germany
+Figure 2: Histogram of the Intrusion at Node 1114, left: 84 Scattering Inputs, right: 15 Scattering Inputs

-Figure 3: COD of Intrusion at Node 1114, left: 84 Scattering Inputs, right: 15 Scattering Inputs In order to determine the significance of the statistical measures, the parameter space was reduced to those 15 variables which had shown significant linear or quadratic correlations in the 84-dimensional response space and a second robustness evaluation was performed.
+In order to determine the significance of the statistical measures, the parameter space was reduced to those 15 variables which had shown significant linear or quadratic correlations in the 84-dimensional response space and a second robustness evaluation was performed.
 Essentially, those scattering parameters were the sheet thickness and yield strength of crash box, further sheet metal component in the load transfer path as well as scattering of the test boundary conditions.
-In the 15-dimensional space, 100 variants were generated and evaluated by using Latin Hypercube Sampling.
-Fortunately, the variation prognosis (figure 2, right) as well as the measure of determination (figure 3 right) turned out to be very stable.
-Thereby, it could be shown that the variables which were preliminary selected as of no importance indeed had no significant influence on the result scattering and that the determined statistical measures are trustworthy.
-However, still only about 50% of the result variation could be described by linear and quadratic correlation.
+In the 15-dimensional space, 100 variants were generated and evaluated using Latin Hypercube Sampling.